Okay. Obviously, I don’t mean that you need a little about ME on your website (although that would be nice wouldn’t it?).

 The About page is possibly one of the most important pages on your website after the homepage and that’s not just because it’s usually the most visited, which it is.
-This post will tell you why.
-Oh and what you should say.

 Who you are